-Answer: This preset is being added to newer production units and is not available on older units.
+Answer: This preset is not available on some older units, and models that are not wide color gamut (PA231W, P232W, P241W and P242W).
+Firmware upgrades are available for older wide gamut units that add the eciRGB V2 Picture Mode.
 The same functionality can be gained by manually creating a Picture Mode with the same color characteristics.
-Select a Color Gamut of ECI/ NTSC (1953), and a gamma of L^ curve.
+Select a Color Gamut of ECI/NTSC (1953), and a gamma of L\ curve.

-44 | MULTIPROFILER - USER'S GUIDE
+46 | MULTIPROFILER - USER'S GUIDE